Bicycle & Pedestrian Program

 Public input is a crucial element to the planning process.
 The public involvement program for the plan includes a Bicycle and Pedestrian Committee made up of city, town, and county staff, elected officials, and members of the public that will meet regularly throughout the process; a public workshop; a public scoping/comments system through our HRMPO website; and a public information meeting.

 Central Shenandoah Valley Bicycle and Pedestrian Plan

 The Central Shenandoah Valley Bicycle Plan was adopted by our local jurisdictions in 2005.
 It identifies and recommends appropriate bicycle facilities for key roadways in the Region including bike lanes, shared lanes, and expanded shoulders as well as separated bike paths.
 The Plan also makes recommendations for signage, bicycle maps, brochures, education and safety-conscious initiatives.
 The Plan creates a comprehensive network of cycling facilities connecting neighborhoods, communities, and key destination points in our Region.

 Harrisonburg's Bicycle & Pedestrian Plan provides a framework for enhancing the safety and attractiveness of walking and biking through on- and off-street improvements and public programs.
 The current Bicycle & Pedestrian Plan was adopted in 2010 and the updated version was adopted by City Council in April 2017.

-Rockingham County has an approved Bicycle and Pedestrian Plan adopted in October, 2016.
+Rockingham County adopted their Bicycle and Pedestrian Plan in October, 2016.
 The Plan is Rockingham County's first, and identifies important walking and biking connections between the County, the City of Harrisonburg, and the five Towns.

 For additional information please contact Ann Cundy at (540) 885-5174 or by email at firstname.lastname@example.org.